-Holding Class A and Class B Directors Accountable; Prospective Director Agreement
+Holding Class A Directors and Class B Directors Accountable; Prospective Director Agreement

 To ensure that the directors elected by the Corporation's stockholders are accountable for their failure to abide by this Code, each of the nominees for election to the Board of Directors by the holders of Class A voting common stock and each of the nominees for election to the Board of Directors by the holders of Class B voting common stock shall be required to execute a prospective director agreement, in a form provided by the Secretary of the Corporation (the "Prospective Director Agreement").
-The Prospective Director Agreement shall provide, among other things, that, if the proposed nominee is elected as a director of the Corporation, he or she will comply with this Code as well as all corporate governance, conflicts of interest, confidentiality, stock ownership, trading, and other code of conduct and ethics policies and guidelines of the Corporation, whether now in effect or as amended, from time to time, while such person is serving as a director of the Corporation as a director if such person is found by a court of competent jurisdiction to have breached the Prospective Director Agreement in any material respect.
+The Prospective Director Agreement shall provide, among other things, that, if the proposed nominee is elected as a director of the Corporation, he or she will comply with this Code as well as all corporate governance, conflicts of interest, confidentiality, stock ownership, trading, and other code of conduct and ethics policies and guidelines of the Corporation, whether now in effect or as amended, from time to time, while such person is serving as a director of the Corporation.
+The Prospective Director Agreement shall include such person's irrevocable resignation as a director if such person is found by a court of competent jurisdiction to have breached the Prospective Director Agreement in any material respect.